yuzhoumo/blog/content/post/layover-limbo/index.md

 It's a good opportunity to write blog posts like this one, to reflect on life, to plan and get motivated to start new personal projects upon arriving home.
-Not only are you physically and mentally miles away from your home but also miles away from your destination.
-It's in this liminal space that thoughts can flow unhindered both by daily and travel tasks.
+Not only am I physically and mentally miles away from your home but also miles away from my destination.
+It's in this liminal space that thoughts can flow unhindered by day-to-day or travel-related tasks.

-To purposefully subject myself to

 So was it worth it?
 I'm pretty tired, but I did some valuable self discovery on the way.
 Or maybe I'm just stupid.
-Now time for the actual destination... 😂
+Now time for my actual destination... 😂